Suitability of dwellings

 In Australia, the suitability of a household’s dwelling size is commonly measured using the Canadian National Occupancy Standard (CNOS).
 Broadly, the CNOS measures suitability based on whether a dwelling has enough bedrooms for the size and composition of a household (see criteria below).

 This section uses CNOS to provide information on how suitable social housing dwellings were for households living in social housing on 30 June of the reference year.
-It includes information about households living in across the four main social housing programs in Australia.
+It includes information about households living in the four main social housing programs in Australia.

 Dwelling suitability